constellation-daq/Constellation/docs/protocols/chp.md

 The 1-OCTET integer variable SHALL contain the current state of the CHP sending host.

 The 2-OCTET integer variable SHALL indicate the maximum time interval in units of milliseconds until the next heartbeat message is emitted by the sending CHP host.

+### Payload Frame

+The OPTIONAL message payload frame SHALL consist of the current status message of the CHP sender, encoded as a UTF8 string.

 ### Lives Counter & Heartbeat Timeouts